 This recipe comes from Southern Pies: A Gracious Plenty of Pie Recipes, from Lemon Chess to Chocolate Pecan, by Nancie McDermott, Chronicle Books, copyright 2010.
 All rights reserved.

 I always want more pie or more pie lore, or pie ideas or pie recipes.
 That’s why I’m always keeping track of my friend Kate McDermott.
 We are not related via biology, but we are friends, colleagues, and Sisters in Pie!
 If you like pie, you will love Kate.

 You can click HERE to visit Kate McDermott‘s lovely, useful, and inviting website and blog, Art of the Pie, where you will find abundance of pie recipes, stories, advice, and wisdom, along with information about her hands-on classes and events around the country all year long.
-Here is Kate’s blogpost for Pi(e) Day 2016.
-Here is information about Kate’s forthcoming cookbook, The Art of the Pie, which will be published on October 4, 2016.
+Kate’s book is out!
+The Art of the Pie

 Happy Pi(e) Day to you!